top of page

 You shall assess risk suppliers based on the commitments in the Supplier Code of Conduct and the due diligence process, with a particular focus on the most significant risks identified.

-You shall assess new risk suppliers before entering a business relationship, existing risk suppliers that have not yet been assessed, and existing risk suppliers when the context is likely to have changed.
+You shall assess new risk suppliers before entering a business relationship and existing risk suppliers that have not yet been assessed or when the context has likely changed.

 There are several types of supplier assessments.
 Below, we outline the most common ones.